the Nariz del Diablo

 train from Riobamba leaves the railway station there at around

-7a.m. on Wednesdays, Fridays and Sundays and costs $11 to travel
+7a.m. on Wednesdays, Fridays and Sundays and train tickets cost $11 to

 Riobamba - Alausí - the bottom of the Nariz del Diablo -

 From Alausi you can either take a bus back, or pay an extra

 $3.40 to return to Riobamba on the train.
 The ticket office

 at Riobamba train station, tel.
 03 961909, is open from 6am on the days